AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

 - We have removed the SOAP handler because it is not compatible with edge meshes.
+- You can now pass a maximum of 500 headers to your mesh.
 - Security improvements.

 ## December 03, 2024